-Below are a few of the critical books on this topic, in no particular order.
-These books are all unique and valuable in different ways and should part of your sexual abuse prevention toolbox.
-The books listed below are all essential and cover the basics like body boundaries and tickles to protecting your kids from the new sexual abuse online pornography.
+Below are my top 10 best sexual abuse prevention books, in no particular order.
+These books are all unique and valuable in different ways and should be part of your sexual abuse prevention toolbox.
+The books listed below are all essential and cover the basics, like body boundaries and tickles to protecting your kids from the new sexual abuse of online pornography.
 Don't be scared!
 These books are all kid-friendly and will help you prepare, not scare your kids.
 I would suggest reading them all!

 The best thing for parents to do is to become experts on sexual abuse prevention.
-A great place to start is to take a free, online training class.
-Take the Stewards of Children training on www.d2l.org or Simply Safe Kids to learn more.
+A great place to start is to take a free online training class.
+Take the Stewards of Children training on www.d2l.org or Body Boss Bootcamp to learn more.
 Sexual abuse is preventable when parents learn to prepare and become proactive.
 There is so much to learn and share.

 For a quick start, check out these top 10 Sexual Abuse Prevention Books for your sexual abuse prevention toolbox.
 Be prepared, not scared.

 - Kimberly King

 Comprehensive Sexual Abuse Prevention for Families is told from a child's perspective in a kid-friendly way.